Ignoring other diseases over COVID-19, very dangerous ― Dr Ekpenyong

 “Why we decided to do this is because we don’t want to have another outbreak If our focus is so much on COVID-19, and neglect other diseases, we might come down with other vaccine-preventable disease outbreaks, and we don’t want that to happen at all in our state.

-“The campaign this year is different because of social distancing, so we decided to leverage on the media to push the message forward and let the people know the importance of preventing measles and other vaccine-preventable diseases which immunization can prevent.
+“The campaign this year is different because of social distancing, so, we decided to leverage on the media to push the message forward and let the people know the importance of preventing measles and other vaccine-preventable diseases.

-“There other diseases ravaging our children and killing our mothers which needs attention and our PHC’s are open and functional to attend to mothers and children to immunize and provide services to prevent other diseases other than COVID-19,” she said.
+“There are other diseases ravaging our children and killing our mothers which need attention and our PHCs are open and functional to attend to mothers and children to immunise and provide services to prevent other diseases other than COVID-19,” she said.